 How often should I test my VPN connection?

 If you frequently switch off and on, a quick test once or twice a day or after any major network change helps you verify that your settings are doing what you expect.
+Vpn for edge download guide to install and use a VPN with Microsoft Edge 2026

 Can VPNs slow down my Wi‑Fi permanently even if I turn them off?

 If you’ve turned it off and still see slow speeds, the root cause is likely your ISP, local network congestion, or device performance rather than the VPN itself.
-Edge vpn reddit comprehensive guide to Edge VPN usage, Reddit discussions, setup tips, and comparisons for VPNs in 2025

 Do VPNs affect streaming quality?